wuzhengy/TAU/Communication over DHT.md

 ## Gossip through the mutable data
 The communication on DHT is not stable.
 There is no garantee of delivery.
-Gossip is an idea that each peer will talk about the observation and demand, so that to pass the demand and message events around to facilate re-publish.
+Gossip is an idea that each public key will talk about its observation and own demand, so that to pass around to facilate data put and get.
 ## Gossip format
 ### Chat
-In the chat function, each peer publish gossip to friend one by one when there is necessity.
+In the chat function, each public key gossips on one channel.
-* mutable item key: salt("gossip"+"receiver pk", timestamp in 10 minutes);
+* mutable item key: salt("gossip");
-   * receiver pk is the full public key of target friend
+  * value: (sender, receiver, type, hash, timestamp)
     * pk_id is the last 4 bytes of a public key, to reduce the size of message.
 4 bytes is good enough for each peer to find out peers.
-* value:
+* example:
 ```
 sender X pk_id, receiver pk_id, "chainHash" or demand of immutable hash; timestamp };
 sender Y pk_id, receiver's friend target pk2_id, "c" or d_hash;  timestamp in minutes  }; e.g { y67b, a6g8, "dm", timestemp in minutes }